chadduffey/HarryKarate/README.md

 harrykarate
 ===========

-Learning platform games for Windows 8
+This was to help me with learning to write javascript based platform games for Windows 8

 This is based of the platforms game starter kit and ludus.
-The example game is Rubba Rabbit.
+(The example game is Rubba Rabbit).

-The best way to modify the levels is "tiled" rather than visual studio.
+The best way to modify the levels is "tiled" rather than visual studio if you would like to.